epam/syndicate-rule-engine/deployment/aws-ami/docs/main.md

 #### 1.5.2.2.
 AWS Serverless based

 License can be created by Rule Engine License Manager team and issued to a customer.
-After that either customer by himself or the support team must activate this license for Custodian installation they use
+After that either customer by himself or the support team must activate this license for SRE installation they use

 ### 1.5.3.
 How to prolong existing License